VladKuli/Bootcamp_2025/README.md

 The application is fully deployed and hosted on **AWS**, ensuring high availability, scalability, and security.
 - **AWS RDS** is used for efficient and scalable database management.
 - **AWS EC2** hosts the application, ensuring seamless performance and accessibility.
+- **Render** hosts the application, ensuring seamless performance and accessibility.
 - Docker is used to containerize the application for smooth deployment.

 ---